 4Govardhan Puja (गोवर्धन पुजा ) - Day 4

-The delight of fourth-day Deusi and all the preparation for the Bhai Tika.
-Sisters prepare the gifts, sweets, fruits, Selroti, chocolates, all other food items are prepared in a package for each brother.
+The delight of fourth-day is Deusi (a traditional song sung by a group of boys) and all the prior preparation for the Bhai Tika.
+Sisters prepare the gifts, sweets, fruits, Selroti, chocolates, all other food items in a package for each brother.
 Garlands are prepared by plucking flowers from the garden.
 Makhamali flower is most preferred one, there is a belief that the life and health of siblings will stay as good as the Makhamali flower.
-In the evening, the group of boys and girls gather to sing Deusi in typical style to exchange wishes and have some fun.
+In the evening, the group of boys and girls gather to sing Deusi in typical style to exchange wishes and have fun.

 5Bhai Tika (भाइ टिका ) - Day 5